 For details on the accessibility problems this plug-in solves (or attempts to solve), check out the WP Accessibility page at Make.WordPress.org/Accessibility.

-This plug-in helps correct a variety of common accessibility problems in WordPress themes.
-While most accessibility issues can't be addressed without directly changing your theme, WP Accessibility adds a number of helpful accessibility features with the minimum amount of setup or expert knowledge.
+This plug-in helps with a variety of common accessibility problems in WordPress themes.
+While most accessibility issues can't be addressed without directly changing your theme, WP Accessibility adds a number of helpful accessibility features with a minimum amount of setup or expert knowledge.

 All features can be disabled according to your theme's needs.
 For advanced users, all of the functions based on modifying stylesheets can be customized using your own custom styles by placing the appropriate stylesheet in your theme directory.

 Accessibility Features added by WP Accessibility: